“UNFORGETTABLE MARKETING: HOW TO BUILD LONG-TERM RELATIONSHIPS IN A SHORT-TERM WORLD”

 Attendees learn how to make themselves truly unforgettable at a time where many decision makers (customers, clients, buyers and patients) may experience: opportunity overload, information overload, a fear of change, a lack of desire, poor memory, a lack of urgency and/or the fear of making long-term commitments.

-Programs include speeches, talks, lectures, keynotes, interactive breakouts, concurrent sessions, workshops, seminars and retreats.
+Programs include presentations, speeches, talks, lectures, keynotes, interactive breakouts, concurrent sessions, workshops, seminars and retreats.
 Program styles and structures can be radically different.
 Make sure you know which program format is appropriate for your audience in advance of the event date.

 POPULAR PROGRAM FORMATS: